maneesh29s/digital-garden-notes/Writing/restructured_text.md

 ## Compared to markdown

-Offers more features than markdown, more systematic Markdown is simple and easy.
+Offers more features than markdown, more systematic
+Markdown is simple and easy